drakkan/sftpgo/README.md

 ## Requirements

-- Go 1.12 or higher.
+- Go 1.12 or higher as build only dependency.
 - A suitable SQL server or key/value store to use as data provider: PostreSQL 9.4+ or MySQL 5.6+ or SQLite 3.x or bbolt 1.3.x

 ## Installation

+Binary releases for Linux, macOS and Windows are available, please visit the [releases](https://github.com/drakkan/sftpgo/releases "releases") page.

+Sample Dockerfiles for [Debian](https://www.debian.org "Debian") and [Alpine](https://alpinelinux.org "Alpine") are available inside the source tree [docker](./docker "docker") directory.

-Simple install the package to your [$GOPATH](https://github.com/golang/go/wiki/GOPATH "GOPATH") with the [go tool](https://golang.org/cmd/go/ "go command") from shell:
+Alternately you can install the package to your [$GOPATH](https://github.com/golang/go/wiki/GOPATH "GOPATH") with the [go tool](https://golang.org/cmd/go/ "go command") from shell:

 ```
 $ go get -u github.com/drakkan/sftpgo
 ```

-Make sure [Git is installed](https://git-scm.com/downloads) on your machine and in your system's `PATH`.
+Make sure [Git](https://git-scm.com/downloads) is installed on your machine and in your system's `PATH`.

 SFTPGo depends on [go-sqlite3](https://github.com/mattn/go-sqlite3) that is a CGO package and so it requires a `C` compiler at build time.
 On Linux and macOS a compiler is easy to install or already installed, on Windows you need to download [MinGW-w64](https://sourceforge.net/projects/mingw-w64/files/) and build SFTPGo from its command prompt.